creativetimofficial/ct-soft-ui-dashboard-pro-tailwind/README.md

 We created many examples for pages like Sign In, Profile and so on.
 Just choose between a Basic Design, an illustration or a cover and you are good to go!

+Crafted with precision using the powerful Jekyll framework, the Soft UI Dashboard Pro Tailwind sets a new standard for web development.
+This innovative dashboard seamlessly integrates with Jekyll, allowing for easy integration and customization.
+The product's modular design offers a range of components and sections that can be effortlessly included in various pages.

+This componentized approach not only enhances flexibility but also ensures a streamlined development process.
+Whether you opt for a section, a component structure, or a page, Soft UI Dashboard Pro Tailwind empowers you to create visually stunning websites and web applications with ease.
+Elevate your web development experience with this dynamic and feature-rich dashboard.

 **Fully Coded Elements**

 Soft UI Dashboard Pro Tailwind is built with over 70 frontend individual elements, like buttons, inputs, navbars, navtabs, cards or alerts, giving you the freedom of choosing and combining.
 All components can take variations in color, that you can easily modify using SASS files and classes.